 This is the original source of the article.
 Scroll down to page 51 in this issue of Life to see the same story at Google books.

-These two links are english translations of two articles originally written in Spanish.
+These two links are English translations of two articles originally written in Spanish.

 This is part of a Mexican documentary, Nazis en Mexico, which mentions the work of Vasconcelos with the Arthur Dietrich at about 5:00.
 The subtitles are not playing on this blog.
-To see the subtitles you have to click through to Facebook.

 The current La Raza/Chicano movement is a strange mix of Aztec neo-paganism and the ideologies of Nazism, Marxism and the indigenous movement.
 From the point of view of Marxists, Chicano nationalism can be considered to be a movement of national liberation.
 Marx wrote in his Communist Manifesto that communists will work with any revolutionary movement, which is also trying to overthrow the existing system, their common enemy.